steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Popup-Menus.md

 ---

 The standard menu control can be used to set parameters offering a list of options, e.g., the oscillator type of a synth oscillator.
 Allthough the menu control is a fast way to implement selection menus, its disadvantge is that it always uses the look of the operating system menus.
-If you want to implement a menu that follows the look and design language of your instrument, you can create menu templates that are openend via a switch using the popup style.
+If you want to implement a menu that follows the look and design language of your instrument, you can create menu templates that are openend via a switch using the pop-up style.

-This how-to demonstrates how to build a custom popup menu for the ocillator type of a synth oscillator.
+This how-to demonstrates how to build a custom pop-up menu for the ocillator type of a synth oscillator.
 This is how it looks on the macro page if the pop-up menu is opened:

 ![Custom Popup Menu Opened](../images/Custom-Popup-Menu-Opened.png)

 >&#10069; The menu in the example below shows all oscillator types in a long list.
 If you want to create a menu with mutiple levels, please refer to [Custom Multi-Level Menus](./Custom-Multi-Level-Menus.md), [Custom Multi-level Menus II](./Custom-Multi-Level-Menus-II.md) or [Multi-Level System Menus](./Multi-Level-System-Menus.md).

->&#10069; HALion 7 introduced another method for creating custom popup menus making use of exported variables.
+>&#10069; HALion 7 introduced another method for creating custom pop-up menus making use of exported variables.
 See [Working with Exported Variables](./Working-with-Exported-Properties.md) for details.

 ## Example VST Preset